 1. Immediate Inspection

 Our technicians will quickly determine the extent of the damage utilizing specialized equipment.
-With infrared cameras and moisture meters, they can detect hidden water in walls, floors, and ceilings, and determine moisture levels.
-The technicians will determine which items are salvageable, which may need repairs, and whether the carpet can dry in-place or needs to be removed for cleaning.
+With infrared cameras and moisture meters, they can detect hidden water in walls, floors and ceilings, and determine moisture levels.
+The technicians will determine which items are salvageable, which may need repairs, and whether the carpet can dry in-place or if it needs to be removed for cleaning.
 They will create a detailed drying plan to safely remove moisture as quickly and economically as possible.

 2. Industrial Grade Drying

 Technicians will begin with water extraction, using powerful, truck-mounted equipment to remove standing water.
 Specialized drying equipment such as dehumidifiers and air movers will be installed to speed the dehumidification process.
 Dehumidification of floors, walls and other structures is especially important, as it helps prevent mold growth and lasting secondary water damage.
 Technicians will carefully monitor the drying process, record moisture levels and make necessary adjustments until Equilibrium Moisture Content (EMC) has been reached.
 Finally, in the case of a sewage leak, the COIT sewage cleanup and decontamination team will be there to take care of this matter.

 3. Repairs, Sanitization, Deodorization